Panduza/pza-emu-tenma-72-2710/README.md

 # Build the pico firmware

+This project has a github actions workflow that build the Pico firmware.

-the project can be build with the following commmand, the `cmake` may take a couple of minutes.
+Othewise the project can be build with the following commmand, the `cmake` may take a couple of minutes.

 ```
 cd pico-firmware